OfflineHTTPServer/Watchtower/README.md

 # Watchtower

-Watchtower is a modern Java Plugin for PaperMC Servers that adds a handy visual clock allowing players
+Watchtower is a modern Java Plugin for PaperMC Servers that adds a handy visual clock allowing players to know the daytime even when they are not in the overworld

 # Compatibility